LyX

 Since LyX relies on the typesetting system of LaTeX without being a full-fledged LaTeX editor itself, it has the power and flexibility of LaTeX, and can handle documents including books, notes, theses, academic papers, letters, etc. LyX's interface is structured so that while knowledge of the LaTeX markup language is not necessary for basic usage, new LaTeX directives can be added into the document to support more complex features during editing — though not at the level of full control a full-fledged LaTeX editor can provide.

 LyX is popular among technical authors and scientists for its advanced mathematical modes, though it is increasingly used by non-mathematically-oriented scholars as well for its bibliographic database integration and its ability to manage multiple files.
 LyX has also become a popular publishing tool among self-publishers.

-LyX is available for all major operating systems, including Windows, MacOS, Linux, UNIX, ChromeOS, OS/2 and Haiku.
+LyX is available for all major operating systems, including Windows, macOS, Linux, UNIX, ChromeOS, OS/2 and Haiku.
 LyX can be redistributed and modified under the terms of the GNU General Public License and is thus free software.

 Features

-LyX is a fully featured document processor.
-It provides structured document creation and editing, branches for having different versions of the same document, master and child documents, change tracking, support for writing documents in many languages and scripts, spell checking, graphics and table editing.
-LyX provides automatically numbered headings, titles, and paragraphs, with document outline.
+LyX is a full-featured document processor.
+It provides structured document creation and editing, branches for having different versions of the same document, master and child documents, change tracking, support for writing documents in many languages and scripts, spell checking, graphics, table editing, and automatic cross-reference (hyperlink) managing.
+LyX provides automatically numbered headings, titles, and paragraphs, with document outlining.
 It features a powerful mathematical formula editor with point-and-click or keyboard-only interface.

 LyX has native support for many document classes and templates available in LaTeX through \documentclass{theclass}.
 User layouts and modules can be made for those missing.
 Text is laid out according to standard typographic rules, including ligatures, kerning, indents, spacing, and hyphenation.
 It provides BibTeX/BibLaTeX citation support, comprehensive cross-referencing and PDF hyperlinks.
 LyX can import various common text formats.

-Documents can be processed in LaTeX, PdfLaTeX, XeTeX and LuaTeX typesetting systems or exported to DocBook SGML, XHTML and plain text.
+Documents can be processed in LaTeX, PdfLaTeX, XeTeX, and LuaTeX typesetting systems or exported to XHTML, DocBook, EPUB (via Docbook), and plain text.
 Versioning is provided through external control systems like SVN, Git, RCS, and CVS.

 LyX supports right-to-left languages like Arabic, Persian, and Hebrew, along with support for bi-directional text.
-Chinese, Japanese, and Korean languages are supported as well.
+Chinese, Japanese, and Korean languages are also supported.

-Documents can embed calculations via Octave or Computer Algebra Systems (CAS) like Maple, Maxima and Mathematica.
+Documents can embed calculations via Octave or Computer Algebra Systems (CAS) like Maple, Maxima, and Mathematica.
 Commands will be forwarded to the external programs and results will be embedded in the document.